Wipeout 3: Development

+Release

+Wipeout 3 was released in Europe and North America in September 1999.
 A special edition of Wipeout 3 was released exclusively in Europe on 14 July 2000.
 Wipeout 3 Special Edition featured many minor changes to gameplay, such as different craft physics, auto-loading of saves and AI bug fixes.
-In addition, eight courses from previous Wipeout titles (three from Wipeout and five from Wipeout 2097), plus two hidden prototype circuits previously only available in the Japanese version of Wipeout 3, were added giving a total of 22 tracks.
+In addition, eight courses from previous Wipeout titles (three from Wipeout and five from Wipeout 2097), plus two hidden prototype circuits previously only available in the Japanese version of Wipeout 3.
 The Special Edition also allowed for four-person multiplayer, using two televisions and two PlayStation consoles.
 Wipeout 3 was the last game in the series made for PlayStation.
 The next entry in the Wipeout series, entitled Wipeout Fusion, was released in 2002 exclusively for PlayStation 2.
 The game introduced new courses, crafts, and weaponry, as well as enhanced artificial intelligence.

-Music

-Continuing the tradition set by the first game, Wipeout 3 contains electronica offerings from various artists, including The Chemical Brothers, Orbital, and the Propellerheads.
-Psygnosis' development manager, Enda Carey, focused on bringing together music early in the game's development cycle, instead of as an afterthought or last-minute addition to the game.
-Unlike previous soundtracks, Psygnosis selected a single music director, DJ Sasha, who worked with artists to create a cohesive soundtrack.
-Sasha included several of his own tracks made specifically for the game.
-The game disc is a Mixed Mode CD that allows Wipeout 3s soundtrack to be played in a standard compact disc player.
-To promote Wipeout 3 and its game music, Psygnosis sponsored a Global Underground tour for Sasha.
-Game pods featuring Wipeout 3 were placed at parties and venues, accompanied by a tie-in marketing campaign.